Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 David M. Parker, AIA

 D.M.
-Parker Architect · Laguna Beach
+Parker Architect, Laguna Beach

-Architect of both the Tokyo and Kyoto Houses.
+Architect of the Tokyo House at 1560.

 Landscape Design